infoshareacademy/pydqz1-baltycki-python/api-tests/README.md

-# Automated tests using Postman and Robot Framework
+# Automated Trello API test using Postman & Robot Framework

 This is a project for automated tests for API app: https://api.trello.com/ using Postman and Robot Framework.